KaelanDuck/VRCAdvancedActionsOSC/README.md

 In Action menu, got to Options>OSC>Enable <br/>

-Then just run the `ThumbParamsOSC.exe` and you are all set! <br/>
+Then just run the `AdvancedActionsOSC.exe` and you are all set! <br/>
-## You might need to restart ThumbParamsOSC.exe or even SteamVR after first run
+## You might need to restart AdvancedActionsOSC.exe or even SteamVR after first run

 # Configuration